intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 However, deploying them on devices with limited resources is challenging due to their high computational and memory requirements.

 To overcome this issue, we propose quantization methods that reduce the size and complexity of LLMs.
-Unlike `normal quantization <https://github.com/intel/intel-extension-for-transformers/blob/main/docs/quantization.md>`_, such as w8a8, that quantizes both weights and activations, we focus on Weight-Only Quantization (WOQ), which only quantizes the weights statically.
-WOQ is a better trade-off between efficiency and accuracy, as the main bottleneck of deploying LLMs is the memory bandwidth and WOQ usually preserves more accuracy.
+Unlike `normal quantization <https://github.com/intel/intel-extension-for-transformers/blob/main/docs/quantization.md>`_, such as w8a8, that quantizes both weights and activations, we focus on Weight-Only Quantization (WoQ), which only quantizes the weights statically.
+WoQ is a better trade-off between efficiency and accuracy, as the main bottleneck of deploying LLMs is the memory bandwidth and WoQ usually preserves more accuracy.
 Experiments on Qwen-7B, a large-scale LLM, show that we can obtain accurate quantized models with minimal loss of quality.

-For more detailed information, check `WOQ INT4 <llm/int4_weight_only_quantization.html>`_.
+For more detailed information, check `WoQ INT4 <llm/int4_weight_only_quantization.html>`_.

 .. toctree::
    :hidden: